-4.2.7 Prohibition on Charging for Unsolicited Services
+3.2.7 Prohibition on Charging for Unsolicited Services

-- (a) Telecommunication Licensees and Regulated Persons are prohibited from charging an End User for any Service that the End User has not received or consented to receive. - (b) For the purposes of Sub-sections 4.2.7 and 4.2.8, "charge" refers to any act which conveys the impression to the End User that he is liable to pay for a service such as the issuance of a bill, and "charging" shall be similarly construed.
+- (a) Telecommunication Licensees and Regulated Persons are prohibited from charging an End User for any Service that the End User has not received or consented to receive. - (b) For the purposes of Sub-sections 3.2.7 and 3.2.8, "charge" refers to any act which conveys the impression to the End User that he is liable to pay for a service such as the issuance of a bill, and "charging" shall be similarly construed.

-4.2.8 Prohibition on Charging for Services Supplied on Free Trial or Complimentary Basis
+3.2.8 Prohibition on Charging for Services Supplied on Free Trial or Complimentary Basis

-If a Telecommunication Licensee or Regulated Person has provided an End User with Services on a free trial basis (referred to in Sub-section 4.2.3(a)(ii)(B) of this Code) or complimentary basis (referred to in Sub-section 4.2.3(a)(v) of this Code), the Telecommunication Licensee or Regulated Person may not charge the End User for such Services after the end of the period of time referred to in Sub-sections 4.2.3(a)(ii)(B) or 4.2.3(a)(v) of this Code, as the case may be, unless:
+If a Telecommunication Licensee or Regulated Person has provided an End User with Services on a free trial basis (referred to in Sub-section 3.2.3(a)(ii)(B) of this Code) or complimentary basis (referred to in Sub-section 3.2.3(a)(v) of this Code), the Telecommunication Licensee or Regulated Person may not charge the End User for such Services after the end of the period of time referred to in Sub-sections 3.2.3(a)(ii)(B) or 3.2.3(a)(v) of this Code, as the case may be, unless:

 - (a) the Telecommunication Licensee or Regulated Person has notified the End User of the date on which the free trial or complimentary period will end.
-Such notification shall be provided by the Telecommunication Licensee or Regulated Person to the End User at least three days (but not earlier than 14 days) before the expiry of the free trial or complimentary period; and - (b) the Telecommunication Licensee or Regulated Person has obtained the express agreement of the End User to continue the Service after the expiry of the free trial or complimentary period, on the applicable prices, terms and conditions notified to the End User under Sub-section 4.2.3(b) of this Code.
+Such notification shall be provided by the Telecommunication Licensee or Regulated Person to the End User: - (i) at least three days (excluding Saturdays, Sundays and public holidays) before the expiry of the free trial or complimentary period or, if the free trial or complimentary period is three days or shorter, at the commencement of the free trial or complimentary period; and - (ii) not earlier than 14 days (excluding Saturdays, Sundays and public holidays) before the expiry of the free trial or complimentary period; and - (b) the Telecommunication Licensee or Regulated Person has obtained the express agreement of the End User to continue the Service after the expiry of the free trial or complimentary period, on the applicable prices, terms and conditions notified to the End User under Sub-section 3.2.3(b) of this Code.

-4.2.9 Duty to Notify of Certain Changes to Services
+3.2.9 Duty to Notify of Certain Changes to Services